npretor/npretor_udacity_DDPG/README.md

 ```

 ### Project overview and environment
+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-The environment is considered solved when the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.
+The environment is considered solved when the agent is able to receive an average reward over 100 episodes, and over all 20 agents, of at least 30 or higher.

-## Testing
+## Demo
 ```
 wandb disabled
+conda activate drlnd
 python3 demo.py
 ```